Proyecto Dignidad: Ideology

 The party advocates for declaring pornography a public health issue and imposing restrictions on abortion permitted within the legal framework of Roe v.
 Wade.
 After Roe v.
 Wade was overturned in 2022 by the Supreme Court, the party presented a bill that would limit access to abortions to those pregnant for less than about six weeks.

-In the 2021 session representative Lissie Burgos of the party attempted to introduce a bill to ban the use of hormone therapy on minors but it was defeated in committee.
+In the 2021 session, representative Lissie Burgos of the party attempted to introduce a bill to ban the use of hormone therapy on minors but it was defeated in committee.

-Additionally the party also brought in House Bill 764 for review that would restrict athletes to participate in sports teams of their birth assigned gender.
+Additionally, the party also brought in House Bill 764 for review that would restrict athletes to participate in sports teams of their birth assigned gender.

-The parties candidate for mayor of San Juan in 2020, Nelson Rosario Rodríguez, ran on a self-described social market economy model, seeking to facilitate market activity while allowing for regulation in cases of negative external effects and to promote his policy agenda San Juan Somos su gente.
+The party's candidate for mayor of San Juan in 2020, Nelson Rosario Rodríguez, ran on a self-described social market economy model, seeking to facilitate market activity while allowing for regulation in cases of negative external effects and to promote his policy agenda San Juan Somos su gente.

+Both their Resident commissioner candidate Viviana Ramírez Morales and gubernatorial candidates in 2024 Javier Jiménez endorsed Donald Trump in the 2024 presidential election.